fionayzabellegumaroy/nim/P4/README.md

     - A player wins by taking the last stones
     - A player disconnects / violates protocol, causing a forfeit.

+### Other:
+1. We interpreted double open error to occur only after server processes another player connects; not in the same client terminal (if that makes sense).

 ## Tests:
 ### Logic Testing
 __Requirement:__